notofonts/noto-docs/src/miniarticles/NotoSansMeroitic.md

 # Noto Sans Meroitic

-Noto Sans Meroitic is an unmodulated (“sans serif”) design for texts in the historical Meroitic Hieroglyphs and Cursive scripts.
+Noto Sans Meroitic is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Meroitic Hieroglyphs_ and _Cursive_ scripts.

 Noto Sans Meroitic has multiple weights, contains 133 glyphs, 2 OpenType features, and supports 129 characters from 2 Unicode blocks: Meroitic Hieroglyphs, Meroitic Cursive.